barneydobson/integrated-modelling-template/README.md

 ## Example: groundwater and supply distribution

-I don't know about either of these models, I just asked ChatGPT for info.
+I don't know about either of these models, I just asked ChatGPT for info in the inputs/outputs section.
 It took 5 minutes to fill in the table, 5 minutes to think about interactions, and 10 minutes to sketch the integrated conceptualisation.

 ### Models